 Welcome to your February Newsletter.
-The month, we want to help you #ExperienceMore.
+This month, we want to help you #ExperienceMore.
 Whether it’s through volunteering, summer jobs, internships, placements or through a period of work or study abroad, the work-related experience you build up during your time at Queen’s can help you stand out when it comes to applying for graduate roles.

 Discover how you can build your CV in a meaningful and rewarding way at the Work Experience and Placement Fair on 24 February.